josevnz/SuricataLog/TUTORIAL.md

 Suricata is a complex piece of software, it takes time to tame it and more time to make sense of the information it presents; But it is very rewarding to see how you can tackle a tool that will allow you to secure your network from threats.

-* [The OISF Suricata Youtube channel](https://www.youtube.com/c/OISFSuricata) has many interesting resources about this tool and a thriving community.
+* [The OISF Suricata YouTube channel](https://www.youtube.com/c/OISFSuricata) has many interesting resources about this tool and a thriving community.
 * Want to learn how to analyze PCAP files for bad traffic? [malware-traffic-analysis](https://www.malware-traffic-analysis.net/training-exercises.html) has perfect material for you.
 * **Writing complex software is hard**.
 For example, older versions of Snort are vulnerable to an [attack that can disable it, CVE-2022-20685](https://claroty.com/2022/04/14/blog-research-blinding-snort-breaking-the-modbus-ot-preprocessor/); Suricata also had [CVE-2019-1010279](https://nvd.nist.gov/vuln/detail/CVE-2019-1010279)
 These issues were fixed but illustrates the need to keep your software current, specially the one you use to protect your network.
 * I did not touch the IPS mode, or even hybrid modes for Suricata.
 Please read the official documentation to get up to speed.
 * Finally, do yourself a favor and read this [Suricata Tutorial from FloCon 2016](https://resources.sei.cmu.edu/asset_files/Presentation/2016_017_001_449890.pdf); It is very complete and will have you looking for more.

 Please leave your comments on the git repository and report any bugs.
-But more important get Suricata, [get the code of this tutorial](git@github.com:josevnz/SuricataLog.git), and start securing your home wireless infrastructure in no time.
+But more important get Suricata, [get the code of this tutorial](https://github.com/josevnz/SuricataLog), and start securing your home wireless infrastructure in no time.